 Starting with the spirit allows you to gauge and adapt the drink to the liquor pour and individual taste.
 For instance, if you overpour the scotch in a Rob Roy, you can easily balance it out with a little more sweet vermouth.
 Likewise, if someone wants a "light" cosmopolitan, you can underpour the vodka and add more cranberry juice to compensate for the volume.

 Again, there are exceptions to this style of pouring.
 Often in martinis, it's preferred to finish it up with a dash or two of bitters or another enhancer because it is an "enhancement."
 Also, if Champagne is your base, such as it is for a Buck's fizz, you will obviously leave that for the end to retain the fizz.

 It's Your Call

 Essentially, when it comes to "the order of the pour," there is no correct answer.
-Always remember that nothing is set in stone in the bar and as you pour more cocktails, you'll learn to adapt and use your best judgment.
-It is up to you to gauge your own style with two factors: how to obtain what the drinker likes and how much is it going to cost if something goes wrong.
+Always remember that nothing is set in stone in the bar and, as you pour more cocktails, you'll learn to adapt and use your best judgment.
+It is up to you to gauge your own style with two factors: how to obtain what the drinker likes and how much it will cost if something goes wrong.